zazaserty/zaquartz/content/Semestre 3/Comparative politics/Séance 5-Democratic backsliding.md

 ##### The Supreme Court's *shadow docket*
 - The Supreme Court’s shadow docket consists of applications seeking immediate action from the court.
 Unlike the merits docket, these cases are handled on an expedited basis with limited briefing and typically no oral argument, and the court often resolves them in unsigned orders with little or no explanation.
 - There was a notable growth in matters decided by the court on its shadow docket.
 In the 2023-24 term, there were 44 matters on the shadow docket.
 In the 2024-25 term, through June 27, there were 113 matters.
-- Sometimes the court doesn't solve a case immediately and gives Trump a decision that benefits him in the meantime ==???==.
+- Sometimes the court doesn't solve a case immediately and gives Trump a decision that benefits him in the meantime basically.
 #### Control of the media
 ![[Pasted image 20251014144453.png]]
 ![[Pasted image 20251014144536.png]]